 FCPS provides free public education to eligible Frederick County students ages 4-21.
 Students are assigned to schools based on their home location.
-Children who attend a childcare center may attend the school that serves the center unless that school is restricted to out-of-district students due to overcrowding or is in its first year of operation (here's the latest Restricted Schools List).
+Children who attend a childcare center may attend the school that serves the center unless that school is restricted to out-of-district students due to overcrowding or is in its first year of operation (here's the latest Restricted Schools List (Adobe PDF File, opens in new window)).

 To register a student, visit the office of the school your child will attend (here's a link to find your local school).
 You need to provide these things to your child's school:

-- Immunization and health records (provide: Department of Health and Mental Hygiene form 896 Immunization Certificate and documentation of a recent physical exam, recorded on the Maryland Schools Record of Physical Examination).
+- Immunization and health records (provide: Department of Health and Mental Hygiene form 896 Immunization Certificate (Adobe PDF File, opens in new window) (Adobe PDF file, opens in new window) and documentation of a recent physical exam, recorded on the Maryland Schools Record of Physical Examination (Adobe PDF file, opens in new window)).

 - Proof of date of birth (provide one of these: Birth certificate, physician's certificate, hospital certificate, baptismal or church certificate, parent's affidavit, or passport/visa)